MaxBondABE/attempt/docs/usage.md

 # Predicates

 Predicates control the circumstances under which `attempt` will retry the child command.
-Most predicates come with a "retry" and "stop" variant, with the stop predicates beginning with `--stop-*`.
+Most predicates come with a "retry" and "stop" variant.
 Retry predicates cause a command to be retried, while stop predicates cause `attempt` to terminate.

 Stop predicates always have precedence over retry predicates.